 Design eco-sensitive visitor features:

 Focus on education over entertainment to align with sanctuary ethics.
+This will help you to design wildlife sanctuary in the right way and without disturbing the animals.

 Develop long-term sustainability systems: